webarch-coop/ansible-role-vim/README.md

 [![pipeline status](https://git.coop/webarch/vim/badges/main/pipeline.svg)](https://git.coop/webarch/vim/-/commits/main)

-This is an Ansible role for installing [Vim](https://www.vim.org/) on Debian or Ubuntu, it can be used with the [localhost playbook](https://git.coop/webarch/localhost).
+This is an Ansible role for installing [Vim](https://www.vim.org/) on Debian or Ubuntu, for the `root` used by default but it can be used for other users.

+It creates [a `~/.vimrc`](templates/vimrc.j2) if it doesn't already exist, enables [secure modelines for syntax highlighing](templates/securemodelines.vim.j2) and adds [syntax highlighing for Nginx](templates/nginx.vim.j2)

 There are six [default variables](defaults/main.yml):